Tour 21 – Sheep Roundup

-This first day will be used to check out the participants riding skill and alsot o get to know our horses.
-In the moring we will make a short riding tour in the neighborhood of our farm.
-After lunch we will make 2,5-3 hours riding tour (Tour 3A – Meadows and Mountain).
+This first day will be used to check out the participants riding skill and also o get to know our horses.
+In the morning we will make a short riding tour in the neighbourhood of our farm.
+After lunch, we will make 2,5-3 hours riding tour (Tour 3A – Meadows and Mountain).
 We ride over meadows and then follow the old route towards Mt.
-Ingólfsfjall, named after the first Norwegian Viking who settled in Iceland, and finish the tour along Mt.
+Ingólfsfjall, named after the first Norwegian Viking who settled in Iceland and finish the tour along Mt.
 Reykjafjall.
 After we stop off at the swimming pool in Hveragerði we’ll return to the hotel where dinner will be served!

 Day 3.
 Riding and bringing the sheep down to Þjórsárdalur

-On day 3, farmers in the community of Gnúpverjahreppur bring their sheep from Hólaskógur and down tpo the valley Þjórsársdalur, We will join them from the waterfall Hjálparfoss and help the farmers to bring the sheep down to the Fossnes, were they will be kept over the night.
-This is an adventure which requires a lot of hard work though gives the participants a possiblity to experience both icelandic nature and spirit of the icelandic soul.
+On day 3, farmers in the community of Gnúpverjahreppur bring their sheep from Hólaskógur and down to the valley Þjórsársdalur, We will join them from the waterfall Hjálparfoss and help the farmers to bring the sheep down to the Fossnes, where they will be kept over the night.
+This is an adventure which requires a lot of hard work though gives the participants a possibility to experience both Icelandic nature and spirit of the Icelandic soul.

 Day 4.
 Riding from Skaftholtsrétt to Skeiðarétt

 We start the day by watching and helping the farmer to separate their sheep at the pasture of Skaftholtsrétt, before we bring the sheep belonging to the farmers from the community Skeiðahreppur further down the valley Þjórsárdalur to the pasture of Reykjaréttir, which is one of the biggest „réttir“ in Iceland.